 This interview, entitled ‘Being on the SAFe Side: How Business Architecture and Agile Fit Together’ , also demonstrates that: “Business architecture doesn’t get in the way of the Agile team, but rather works alongside to help them be best focused and prepared—which speeds things up rather than slowing them down.
-And, it ensures that the agility and the success of the team is applied to the highest value parts of the business.”
+And, it ensures that the agility and the success of the team are applied to the highest value parts of the business.”

-Figure 1 above also describes the implications of enterprise architecture at each phase of the Agile Operating Model of an enterprise in more details.
-First, during the ‘Goals and Value’ at minimum the critical value streams need to be elaborated.
+Figure 1 above also describes the implications of enterprise architecture at each phase of the Agile Operating Model of an enterprise in more detail.
+First, during the ‘Goals and Value’ at a minimum, the critical value streams need to be elaborated.
 A Business Motivation Model would also be very helpful to identify strategies, tactics and their corresponding goals and objectives.
 As for a Business Model Canvas, it is often the shortest path to identify how an organization is distinct from its competitors.
 Second, during the ‘Structure’ phase, critical value streams are grouped by teams with a common mission.
 The enabling and problematic capabilities of each critical value stream/stage are identified.
 The organizational unit that owns an enabling capability of a critical value stream needs to be identified.
 Third, enterprise architects should be included in ‘Agile Teams’.
 They should define key strategic initiatives with their measurable outcomes, based on strategic goals and objectives.
-Fourth, at the ‘Backbone’ stage, enterprise architects can assist in the definition of requirements and fine tune business processes using their business architecture model elements.
+Fourth, at the ‘Backbone’ stage, enterprise architects can assist in the definition of requirements and fine-tune business processes using their business architecture model elements.
 The enabling capabilities of targeted value streams/stages are linked to their relevant applications and databases.
 Fifth, enterprise architects will link agile ‘Roadmap & Projects’ to strategic initiatives, that are based on the critical and targeted value streams/stages with their enabling and problematic capabilities.
 Projects will be prioritized on financial ratios & risk factors.

 The Enterprise Architecture’s New Ecosystem

-In an agile enterprise, enterprise architects need to cooperate with many different types of collaborators during the planning, architecture and delivery of digital transformation initiatives.
+In an agile enterprise, enterprise architects need to cooperate with many different types of collaborators during the planning, architecture, and delivery of digital transformation initiatives.
 As explained in this article entitled ‘Digital Transformation Using Business Architecture’ , five steps can describe how agile digital transformation can be accomplished using enterprise architecture, as shown in Figure 2 below.
 These steps include 1- Develop Goals & Strategy, 2- Business & Enterprise Architecture, 3- Develop Roadmap, 4- Agile Delivery of Solutions and 5- Measuring Performance.
 For each of these steps, enterprise architects will need to interact with different types of internal and external collaborators.

 In the first step ‘Develop Goals & Strategy’, enterprise architects need to gather corporate goals and strategies to disseminate them into meaningful objectives and tactics at lower levels of their organization.
 They may interact with CXOs, head office strategists, business unit managers, business managers and/or change managers.
 A few initiatives at a time, enterprise architects need to build a detailed business and enterprise architecture model that reflects as much as possible the current state of their enterprise and their desired future state regarding the contemplated initiative(s).
 At this second stage, enterprise architects will usually need to cooperate with at least some of these stakeholders: clients/partners, subject matter experts, business managers, change managers, product managers, marketers, applications architects, solutions architects, data architects, business intelligence architects, IT architects and/or software architects.
 At this stage, the main objective of enterprise architects is to find the enabling and problematic capabilities that need to be addressed to optimize the critical strategic value streams and make the desired future state a reality.

-In step 3, enterprise architects should assist CIOs, programme managers, and/or portfolio managers with alongside financial analysts in the delivery of a high-level roadmap that can be decomposed in fine details for later delivery.
+In step 3, enterprise architects should assist CIOs, program managers, and/or portfolio managers alongside financial analysts in the delivery of a high-level roadmap that can be decomposed in fine details for later delivery.
 Once a roadmap is chosen, enterprise architects should also get involved in step 4 ‘Agile Delivery of Solutions’ with usually clients, partners, users, agile experts, business process experts, business analysts, software developers, IT architects, and/or software architects.
-Finally, in step 5 enterprise architects may be involved in the measurements that need to be completed to examine if goals, objectives and outcomes have been reached.
+Finally, in step 5 enterprise architects may be involved in the measurements that need to be completed to examine if goals, objectives, and outcomes have been reached.

 For many enterprise architects, this requires a major culture shift where their tasks become much more diversified and where they need be able to collaborate and communicate at a much greater frequency with external and internal stakeholders within their organization.
 It involves knowing how to establish a technical dialogue with those that are delivering solutions and talk business to those that require strategic changes, as explained in this article entitled ‘7 Compelling Qualities of Business and Enterprise Architects’ .
 This is and will not be easy.
 To stay relevant, more and more enterprise architects will need to adapt, become more versatile, and accept this challenge.